shareresearchteam/OverTrack/README.md

 The following commands are used to operate the tool.

-b - Allows user to draw perimeter box.
+**b** - Allows user to draw perimeter box.
 This is needed to ensure that if a tracked ROI leaves the perimeter, then it will be removed and can be re-drawn when the ROI comes back within the perimeter box.

-s - Allows user to draw a box that defines the scale.
+**s** - Allows user to draw a box that defines the scale.
 TODO - does this need some tweaking?

-r - Allows user to draw a box over the robot and track it independently of other ROI in the environment.
+**r** - Allows user to draw a box over the robot and track it independently of other ROI in the environment.

-1-9 - Allows user to draw a box over a ROI and track it with the numerical indicator.
+**1-9** - Allows user to draw a box over a ROI and track it with the numerical indicator.
+The available number of boxes corresponds to the variable numberOfChildrenPlusRobot at the top of each script.

-c - Cancels a drawing operation.
+**c** - Cancels a drawing operation.

-q - Quits the program and saves the data.
+**q** - Quits the program and saves the data.
 Using control+c will not save the data to a spreadsheet.

 # Other Notes
 If this tool is being used on Windows, the file path much be specified.
 This is at the end of each script and an example of the file path listing is shown below.